-714.1X Instrumentation in Speech and Hearing 30 hours lecture, 30 hours laboratory; 3 credits Instruction in the use of instrumentation for diagnosis, therapy, and research as applied to clinical and educational environments.
-Projects to be selected from the student's area of interest.
-Prerequisite: a course in the acoustics of speech and hearing.
-715X The Therapeutic Relationship in Communication Disorders 30 hours lecture plus conference; 3 credits Focus on an understanding of the relationships among the therapist, the client, and the family.
-Exploration of the contributions of social system and institutional supports as applied in clinical and educational settings.
-Prereguisite or coreguisite: a graduate course in diagnosis or clinical methods in speech-language pathology/audiology or permission of the deputy chairperson.
-716X Computer Applications in Clinical and Educational Practice in Speech-Language Pathology and Audiology 30 hours plus conference; 3 credits The use of personal computers to examine the hardware and software tools available for the evaluation, treatment, and clinical and instructional program management of individuals with varying disabilities; research on product applications and changing technological advances.
-Prerequisite: a course in speech-language therapy methods or a course in educational methods.
-717X An Introduction to Autism Spectrum Disorders 30 hours plus conference; 3 credits Contemporary issues in autism spectrum disorders from an interdisciplinary and cross-paradigm perspective.
+Prerequisite: a graduate course in speech and language disorders.
+SPEC 7313X Dysphagia: Evaluation and Management 30 hours plus conference; 3 credits Examination of the anatomy and physiology of the oropharyngeal swallowing mechanism; normal and abnormal swallowing; interdisciplinary approaches to the evaluation and management of swallowing disorders; consideration of ethical and contemporary issues in feeding and swallowing.
+Prerequisite: Speech 7128X [728X] or its equivalent or permission of the deputy chairperson.
+SPEC 7317X An Introduction to Autism Spectrum Disorders 30 hours plus conference; 3 credits Contemporary issues in autism spectrum disorders from an interdisciplinary and cross-paradigm perspective.
 Collaborative models for assessment and intervention within the fields of speech-language pathology, special education, and school psychology.
 Emphasis on partnerships with families.
-This course is the same as Education 751.3T.
+This course is the same as Education 7685T [751.3T].
 Prerequisite: any undergraduate or graduate course in child development, language acquisition, or speech and language disorders; or permission from the deputy chairperson or program head.
-717.1X Speech, Language, and Communication Development of Children on the Autistic Spectrum: Assessment and Intervention 30 hours plus conference; 3 credits Contemporary issues in speech, language and communication in children on the autistic spectrum.
+SPEC 7318X Neurodevelopmental Speech-Language Assessment and Intervention (0-3 years) 30 hours plus conference; 3 credits Identification, evaluation, and treatment of infants and toddlers who are at risk for significant communication and feeding disorders.
+Consideration of normal and atypical developmental processes.
+Prerequisite: an undergraduate course in normal speech and language development, and an undergraduate course in speech and language disorders.
+SPEC 7319X Speech, Language, and Communication Development of Children on the Autistic Spectrum: Assessment and Intervention 30 hours plus conference; 3 credits Contemporary issues in speech, language and communication in children on the autistic spectrum.
 Models of typical and atypical speech, language and communication acquisition.
 Qualitative differences and unique strengths and challenges.
 Assessment and intervention from different theoretical perspectives, including developmental and behavioral approaches, with emphasis on the integration of various models.
 Consideration of augmentative and alternative communication.
-(This course is the same as Education 751.4T.)
-Prerequisite: Speech 717X or Education 751.3T 718X Neurodevelopmental Speech-Language Assessment and Intervention (0-3 years) 30 hours plus conference; 3 credits Identification, evaluation, and treatment of infants and toddlers who are at risk for significant communication and feeding disorders.
-Consideration of normal and atypical developmental processes.
-Prerequisite: an undergraduate course in normal speech and language development, and an undergraduate course in speech and language disorders.
-721X Language Disorders in Children 30 hours plus conference; 3 credits Typical and atypical language development.
+(This course is the same as Education 7686T [751.4T].)
+Prerequisite: Speech 7317X [717X] or Education 7685T [751.3T] SPEC 7321X Language Disorders in Children 30 hours plus conference; 3 credits Typical and atypical language development.
 Etiology, characteristics, assessment, and intervention of preschool children's language disorders; play and emergent literacy; cultural-linguistic and individual variation.
 Prerequisite: a course in speech and language development.
-722X The Nature of Stuttering 30 hours plus conference; 3 credits Theories and research findings relating to the onset, development, persistence of stuttering.
-Prerequisite: a course in speech and language disorders.
-723X Fluency Disorders 30 hours plus conference; 3 credits Etiology and characteristics of fluency disorders.
+SPEC 7323X Fluency Disorders 30 hours plus conference; 3 credits Etiology and characteristics of fluency disorders.
 Rationale and procedures for assessing and modifying stuttering, reducing anxiety, and enhancing fluency; application to clinical and educational settings.
 Prerequisite: a course in clinical methods in speech and language disorders.
-724X Speech Disorders in Cerebral Palsy 30 hours plus conference; 3 credits Historical, etiological, neurophysiological assessment and treatment related to cerebral palsy.
+SPEC 7324X Speech Disorders in Cerebral Palsy 30 hours plus conference; 3 credits Historical, etiological, neurophysiological assessment and treatment related to cerebral palsy.
 Emphasis on associated communication disorders and their impact on academic and social skills.
 Prerequisite: a course in speech disorders and a graduate course in the anatomy and physiology of the speech mechanism.
-725X Clinical Methods in Speech-Language Pathology 30 hours plus field experience; 3 credits Theories and methods applied to the treatment of speech and language disorders in clinical and educational settings.
+SPEC 7325X Clinical Methods in Speech-Language Pathology 30 hours plus field experience; 3 credits Theories and methods applied to the treatment of speech and language disorders in clinical and educational settings.
 Clinical decision making and problem solving regarding goals and procedures for intervention.
 Contemporary issues in speech-language intervention.
 Supervised participation in clinical process.
 Prerequisite: a course in speech and language disorders.
-725.1X Professional Practice in Educational Settings 30 hours plus field experience; 3 credits Implementation of speech-language services in schools.
-Methodologies applicable to various service delivery models; educational law; strategies for effective participation in legally mandated activities in order for the speech and language impaired student to achieve prescribed academic standards.
-Observation of various classroom models.
-Prerequisite: Speech 725X.